martinlynge/bit-docs/content/docs/conf-bit-json.md

 ### extensions : object

 The `extension` section configures your [extensions](/docs/ext-concepts.html).
 Those will be listed here after your [import](/docs/cli-import.html#import-an-extension) them.
 The extension's configuration and options are listed for each extension.
-You can find out more about these [here](/docs/ext-concepts.html#configuration-and-options).